Can You Get a Personal Loan to Start a Business?

 In addition to that, here are some general places you can look:

-• Traditional banks: Some big banks such as Bank of America and Chase don't offer personal loans.
-But others, including Citi, Discover and Wells Fargo, do.
-Additionally, many community banks offer them.
+• Traditional banks: Some big banks don't offer personal loans, but others do.
+Additionally, many community banks offer them as well.
 If you bank with an institution that offers personal loans, check to see if you can get a good offer based on your relationship with the bank.

 • Credit unions: Credit unions generally offer better terms than banks because they're not-for-profit organizations owned by their members.
 Instead of returning profits to third-party shareholders, they funnel that money into offering better loan terms, including lower fees and interest rates.
 That's no guarantee you'll get the best rate, but if you're a member of a credit union, it's a good idea to check to see what's available.